Anti-inflammatory, antioxidant, antimicrobial,1 immunomodulatory, laxative,2 wound healing3

 Dearth of clinical trials

 Broad range of reputed medicinal, and dermatologic, applications

 Reputed to have potent anti-inflammatory and antimicrobial effects, the fresh or dehydrated whole aloe leaf is used for treatment of radiation injuries, ulcers, burns, eczema, and psoriasis.13 Other anecdotal cutaneous indications may include seborrhea, acne, androgenetic alopecia, and herpes zoster (shingles).
 Aloe is believed to balance the pH of the skin and is used in hundreds of medicines and over-the-counter (OTC) products such as shampoos, soaps, shaving creams, deodorants, tissue paper products, sunscreens, moisturizers, and other skin creams to soothe, heal, and protect the skin.
 It is also believed to exhibit antioxidant properties.16

-In fact, the medical establishment recognizes the use of A. vera in treating radiation and stasis ulcers and has acknowledged ...
+In fact, the medical establishment recognizes the use of A. vera in treating radiation and stasis ulcers and ...